abhayagiri/what-is-buddhism/main.md

 The central teaching of the Buddha, around which all his other teachings revolve, is the Four Noble Truths, formulated as a medical analysis:

-1. The diagnosis: Life inevitably involves some mental and physical pain.
+1. **The diagnosis**: Life inevitably involves some mental and physical pain.
    Everyone at some point experiences disappointment, discomfort, anger, sadness, anxiety or suffering.
 People don't always get what they want, and they are often separated from whom and what they love.
 If we live long